skythen/apdu/README.md

 #### Bytes

-You can convert a Rapdu to it's bytes representation with the Bytes() function.
+You can convert a Rapdu to its bytes representation with the Bytes() function.

-**Please note that the upper limit for the length of Rapdu.Data is 65536 - values that exceed this limit are truncated and set to the upper limit.
+**Please note that the upper limit for the length of Rapdu.Data is 65536 - values that exceed this limit are truncated.
 This is to avoid returning errors and to make working with APDUs more convenient.**

 ```go
   b := rapdu.Bytes()